fractalic/mp4-fall2015/README.md

 + Program against existing interfaces;
 + Think about code from a design point of view.

+> The basic code structure given to you for this machine problem uses the **delegation pattern** in the implementation of the AI.
+You may want to read more about the delegation pattern starting with the [Wikipedia article](https://en.wikipedia.org/wiki/Delegation_pattern).

 ## Overview

 We have developed a virtual-world environment that can simulate the interaction of many items and actors.
 This world is flat and consists of many fields that can each have one `Item`.
 In the beginning the world will contain `Grass`, `Rabbit`s, and `Fox`es, and you will add additional `Item`s as part of this machine problem.